culturing/poems/Poems/Emerge.md

 ourselves freely to change, and await
 the next Mind, with its talk
 about how all is fine.
-But ennui is outdated when we
+But ennui is outdated, and we
-feel confined by ourselves,
+feel confined by ourselves
-when our origins, soaking with brine,
+and our origins, soaking with brine,
 emerge fresh from the foam to remind us
-that we know God changes his mind.
+how we know God changes his mind.